luk036/ellipsoid-method/ell-review.md

 ## Example: Profit Maximization {#sec:profit}

 This example is taken from [@Aliabadi2013Robust].
-Consider the following _short-run_ profit maximization problem:
+We consider the following _short-run_ profit maximization problem:

 $$
 \begin{array}{ll}